-Litearcy and education equity are especially relevant during the pandemic when many students are not in school and do not have access to books.
-Many traditional philanthropic activities have come to a complete standstill.
+Litearcy and education equity are especially relevant during the pandemic when school closures and statewide shelter-in-place orders limit many students' access to books.
 Our vision is to provide books to children in underserved communities and facilitate opportunities for volunteers to actively engage in social change while remaining safe.
 We started Bookworm Global as a way to serve others during the pandemic but we hope the impact can be much greater.

-We have recycled over 13,675 books since Spring 2020!
+There is an immediate need for phyical books to promote literacy and prevent educational backsliding.
+We have recycled over 20,800 books since Spring 2020!
 Recycling books helps (1) improve literacy rates, (2) impact education equity, (3) and is good for the environment.
 Help us make an even bigger impact.
 We could not do this without volunteers or partnerships.
 We have worked with numerous service organizations, schools and clubs.

 Alana is a voracious reader, lover of books and technically savvy.
 She is dedicated to promoting literacy and is in interested in education equity and eduction reform.
 Alana really enjoys community service and is a member of several service organizations.
 In addition to promoting literacy, she hopes to insprie others to serve their communities.
 Alana attends high school in Los Angeles but is helping friends across the United States promote literacy.

 We typically work with organizations that let recipients keep one book.
 It may be the child's first and only book.
 Please eliminate books with scribbles, notations, dictionaries, textbooks and coffee table books.
 Please remove books that are not the first in a series and may require context.

 We collect and distribute books to schools that suffers from a lack of educational resources.
 These schools in the Los Angeles Unified School District have faced decades of disadvantage.
 Most of these school have many English learners and students struggling with literacy.
 Most of the students at these schools live in poverty.